sintexph/sintex-layout/README.md

  - headerImports - Slot in header where the custom css or js file to be inserted
  - footerImports - Slot in footer where the custom js file to be inserted

-Insert the slots inside the component like show usage below.
+Insert the slots inside the component like shown usage below.

     <x-sintex-layout-top-nav